Cooking with kids in December is especially fun – so many treats and sweets from around the world.

 Christmas Eve Spice Cookies

-On Christmas Eve, in the late afternoon our family decorates spice cookies; we’ve been doing this each year since boys were toddlers, and now they’re grown (that’s a lot of cookies).
+On Christmas Eve, in the late afternoon our family decorates spice cookies; we’ve been doing this every year since boys were toddlers, and now they’re grown (that’s a lot of cookies).

 This recipe is based on a spice cookie called speculaas, popular in the Netherlands, Belgium and Germany.
 Spices are cinnamon, ginger, cloves, additionally mace, cardamom, allspice, anise, in different recipes.